AtomicTessellator/fhi-vibes/docs/Tutorial/5_anharmonicity_quantification.md

 This will attach read the force constants from `FORCE_CONSTANTS` and attach them to the trajectory dataset.

-To evaluate Eq. $\eqref{eq:sigmaA}$, you can use the CLI tool `utils anharmonicity sigma`:
+To evaluate Eq. $\eqref{eq:sigmaA}$, you can use the CLI tool `info anharmonicity`:

 ```
-vibes utils anharmonicity sigma trajectory.nc
+vibes info anharmonicity trajectory.nc
 ```

 which will give you the total $\sigma^{\rm A}$ value (`sigma`), as well as an individual value for each atom species.
 The output should be